BlasBenito/distantia/README.md

 </table>

-# Variable contribution to dissimilarity
+# Assessing the contribution of a variable to the dissimilarity between two sequences

 *What variables are more important in explaining the dissimilarity between two sequences?*, or in other words, *what variables contribute